apache/nuttx/Documentation/guides/tasktraceuser.rst

   nsh> trace dump

-This will be get the trace results like the followings:
+This will get the trace results like the following:

 .. code-block::